 Browse exam sample questions to give you an idea of what to expect during the exam.
 Knowing the format and how questions are worded is extremely valuable during studying.

-Any studying (whether during a prep course or on your own) needs to focus on the NOA (National Occupation Analysis) for welding.
-The NOA is really a study guide in itself and can also be found on the Red Seal site.
-Within the NOA are sub-tasks of your trade and these are what the exam questions are based on.
-Sub-task sections explain the functions to be performed by a trade and the skills needed to be competent at that trade.
+In order to study for the welding trade, you need to focus on the National Occupation Analysis (NOA).
+The NOA is like a study guide, and it can also be found on Red Seal's website.
+The NOA includes sections on the different sub-tasks of welding.
+These are what the exam questions are based on.
+The sub-task sections explain what functions a welder needs to be able to do, and what skills are needed to be competent at this trade.

 The Red Seal site and preparation courses offer sample tests.
 These are one of the most valuable study resources because they give you a real-life idea of how the test will flow and what you can expect.
 If you think you’re ready without studying, take a sample test!
 It will quickly let you know if you’re ready or not.